unstoppabledomains/resolution-service/README.md

    - [API reference](README.md#api-reference)
  - [Development notes](README.md#development-notes)

-Resolution service provides an API for getting domain data and metadata regardless of that domain's location (whether it is CNS, ZNS or UNS).
-The service collects blockchain events and stores them in a database for easy retrieval.
+Resolution service provides an API for getting domain data and metadata regardless of that domain's location (whether it is stored in Ethereum, Zilliqa, or any other blockchain).
+The service is used to cache blockchain events in a database for easy retrieval without acessing blockchain APIs.

 The resolution service is provided as a docker image so it can be launched on a variety of platforms and in the cloud.

 ## Installation
-### System requirements
- - CPU: 4 cores, 64-bit
- - RAM: 4 GB
- - HDD: ?
-GB

 ### Pre-requirements
  - **git** - to clone the repository.
  - **docker** - to run the service.